shreyasminocha/Dummy.js/README.md

 In upcoming versions, we plan to introduce some new features:

-- [ ] Add a configuration flow, for example, allow configuration of the number of words in a sentence in a paragraph.
+- [x] Add a configuration flow, for example, allow configuration of the number of words in a sentence in a paragraph.

+- [ ] Add support for dummy images.

 ## Versions
-The current version of the library is `1.0.2`.
+The current version of the library is `1.1.0`.

 ### Version History

+* __v1.1.0__
+ * Added configuration flow, allowing customization of number of sentences in a paragraph.
 * __v1.0.2__
  * Fixes issue #3.
 * __v1.0.1__